Next Start

 While liquefied natural gas and compressed natural gas are similar, their delivery and storage methods are different.

 LNG is frozen in order to turn it into liquid form, whereas CNG is pressurized to the point where it is very compact.
-LNG takes up less storage space on a vehicle than CNG, and it also offers an energy density that can be compared to diesel fuel.
+LNG takes up less storage space on a vehicle than CNG and it offers an energy density comparable to diesel fuel.
 This makes it a common choice among many long-haul trucking companies.
 Using proper procedures, LNG can be converted to CNG.

 On the other hand, CNG is easier to refuel than LNG, which requires special handling and equipment.
 CNG is also very light, so if there is a leak, it will dissipate.
 It has an unlimited hold time, so even if it goes unused, there is no fuel loss.
 This makes CNG a safer choice over LNG.
 CNG also has lower production costs than LNG.

-CNG and LPG fuel also have both similarities and differences.
-While CNG is comprised of methane, LPG is comprised of propane and butane.
-CNG is typically used as a substitute for gasoline in automobiles, while LPG is often used in the industrial, refrigeration, agricultural and catering industries.
+CNG and LPG fuel also have similarities and differences.
+While CNG is composed of methane, LPG is composed of propane and butane.
+CNG is typically used as a substitute for gasoline in automobiles while LPG is often used in the industrial, refrigeration, agricultural and catering industries.
 It is also used to power cooking and heating in homes, and like CNG, can be used as automobile fuel.

-Knowing about the different types of alternative fuels can benefit you greatly in your diesel career.
-There is a growing demand for technicians who are able to work on applications that run on these fuels, but not enough candidates who have the right skills.
-This skills gap is opening the door to exciting opportunities for those who are preparing for careers in the diesel industry.
+Knowing about the different types of alternative fuels can benefit technicians greatly in their diesel careers.
+Technicians who can work on applications that run on these fuels are important, but there are not enough candidates who have the right skills.
+This skills gap is opening the door to exciting opportunities for those who are prepared for careers in the diesel industry.

-Having CNG, LPG and LNG qualifications on your resume can give you a competitive advantage and make you more valuable as a technician overall.
+Having CNG, LPG and LNG qualifications may make a technician more valuable overall.
 Construction equipment, trucks, agricultural equipment and many other applications have already made the switch to natural gas, which means a new generation of technicians will be needed to keep them up and running.

-Technicians who possess knowledge of alternative fuels often work for transit authorities, an engine manufacturer or dealer, and in the power generation industry.
+Technicians who possess knowledge of alternative fuels often work for transit authorities and engine manufacturer and dealers and in the power generation industry.
 Today, nearly every manufacturer makes something that runs on natural gas.
-No matter where you go to work, you will most likely be exposed to working with these types of fuels—especially as their popularity grows.
+No matter where technicians work, they will most likely be exposed to these types of fuels—especially as their popularity grows.

 Preparing for the Diesel Industry

-UTI’s 45-week Diesel Technology program is designed to provide you with a foundation of knowledge you can build upon in the diesel industry.1
+Universal Technical Institute’s 45-week Diesel Technology program is designed to provide you with a foundation of knowledge for the diesel industry.1,7

 In addition to learning concepts like truck preventive maintenance, diesel fuel systems and transportation refrigeration, your coursework will cover the different types of alternative fuels and the applications that run on them.
 Graduates are well prepared to complete ASE examinations and can substitute their training for one of the two years of work experience required to become ASE certified.

 As a UTI student, you could also elevate your training with manufacturer-specific education.
-Created in conjunction with leading brands, UTI’s specialized training programs are designed to set you apart as a technician and provide you with the skills employers look for.
+Created in conjunction with leading brands, UTI’s specialized training programs are designed to provide the skills employers look for.

 If pursuing a career in the diesel industry is a passion of yours, UTI is a good place to complete your training.
-You’ll have the chance to learn alongside other students who share your same passions and work with the equipment and technology used by the industry.
-Along the way, you’ll have the support of instructors who will be there to mentor you as you complete your program and work toward graduation.
+You’ll have the chance to learn alongside other students who share your passion and train on equipment and technology used in the industry.
+Along the way, you’ll have the support of instructors who will be there to mentor you as you complete your program and graduate.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.